alizafardev/alizafardev/README.md

 ## Hi there, I'm Ali Zafar Zaidi (he/him) 👋

 I'm a Software Engineer with experience in JavaScript and Python.
-I enjoy working across the stack and building scalable, user-focused web applications.
+I enjoy working across the full stack and building scalable, user-focused web applications.

 ---